certtools/intelmq-tutorial/lesson-2.md

 After making sure that we can reach the VM from the host (your PC or laptop), we can take a look at the VM's setup.

 But first let us say that the documentation is pretty solid by now.
-So if you feel lost - apart from this tutorial, you can find the documenation [here](https://intelmq.readthedocs.io/en/latest/guides/User-Guide.html) and the [Developers Guide here](https://intelmq.readthedocs.io/en/latest/guides/Developers-Guide.html)
+So if you feel lost - apart from this tutorial, you can find the User Guide and the Developers Guide [on readthedocs](https://intelmq.readthedocs.org).

 ### The directory structure and command line tools